mikkelam/Emoji-Ninja/README.md

 xattr -d com.apple.quarantine "/Applications/Emoji Ninja.app"
 ```

 Both methods remove the quarantine flag that triggers the stronger security block.
 The app isn't actually damaged - this is just macOS being extra cautious with unsigned apps.
-This is needed because I don't pay the apple developer tax.
+This is needed because I don't pay the Apple developer tax.

 ### Build from Source